ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/intervalLengthSum.md

 # intervalLengthSum {#agg_function-intervallengthsum}

-Calculates the sum of the length of all ranges (segments on numeric axis) without counting intersection twice.
+Calculates the sum of the length of all ranges (segments on numeric axis) excluding intersections.

 **Syntax**